SFDO-Tooling/Snowfakery/docs/index.md

 #### `now`

 The `now` variable returns a [datetime](#datetime) representing the current moment.
-It stores microsecond precision.
+It outputs microsecond precision and is in the UTC timezone.

 Using this recipe, you can see three different ways of outputting the timestamp: